 What is Virtual Network NAT?

 Virtual Network NAT is a fully managed and highly resilient Network Address Translation (NAT) service.
-VNet NAT simplifies outbound Internet connectivity for virtual networks.
-When configured on a subnet, all outbound connectivity uses the VNet NAT's static public IP addresses.
+Virtual Network NAT simplifies outbound Internet connectivity for virtual networks.
+When configured on a subnet, all outbound connectivity uses the Virtual Network NAT's static public IP addresses.

 Figure: Virtual Network NAT

 With a NAT gateway, individual VMs or other compute resources, don't need public IP addresses and can remain private.
 Resources without a public IP address can still reach external sources outside the virtual network.
 You can associate a public IP prefix to ensure that a contiguous set of IPs will be used for outbound.
 Destination firewall rules can be configured based on this predictable IP list.